Jalle19/eda-modbus-bridge/README.md

 * Node.js 14.x or newer
 * An Enervent ventilation unit with EDA or MD automation (Pingvin, Pandion, Pelican and LTR-3 confirmed working)
-* An RS-485 device (e.g. `/dev/ttyUSB0`) connected to the Enervent unit's Freeway port (see [docs/CONNECTION.md](./docs/CONNECTION.md) for details on how to connect to the unit)
+* An RS-485 device (e.g. `/dev/ttyUSB0`) connected to the Enervent unit's Freeway port (see [docs/CONNECTION.md](./docs/CONNECTION.md) for details on how to connect to the unit).
+Newer units that can be connected directly to the local network don't need this.

 ## Installation